sphair/ClanLib/Examples/CTalk/README.txt

 23# Preferences: add/edit/delete connections
 24# restore window on tray double click
-25# Text selection does not work on multiline text when the line contains a graphic (eg "*")
+25# Text selection does not work on multiline text when the line contains a graphic (eg "*") 26# IRC window does not open: Log into #clanlib using /nick my_user .Open up a new ctalk (keeping the old one open)
+    Connect to freenode.
+Type /nick my_user. (nick used error is shown).
+Type /nick my_user_234.
+    Type /join #clanlib.
+Notice the #clanlib window does not appear,  but you are connected in the other ctalk application

  1# not all characters can be typed in CL_LineEdit [FIXED] 3# highlight tabs when text is written [FIXED]